-I knew that hijab is obligatory, but I was definitely not ready to tell my family and the world what I had just recently discovered myself.
+I knew that hijab is obligatory, but I was definitely not ready to tell my family and the world.

 And I remember standing in my room looking at my shorts, short skirts, and tank tops thinking, “I have nothing to wear!”

 I always got invitations to go to the pool with my friends but I turned them down; I just couldn’t imagine being in public in something as revealing as a swim-suit anymore.

 Slowly, the sleeves of my shirts got longer, as the hems of my skirts descended, and I did the best that I could with what I had.
 I may not have worn the headscarf at that point, but I was definitely all over the modesty part.

 At the end of summer, I moved away from my family to finish my university education out of state.
 I used the move as a way to begin again in a new place with new friends and a new identity.

 Away from the pressure of disapproval, I was able to wear the headscarf and begin to figure out who I was as a Muslim.
 But the next summer, I returned home during the vacation and faced the same hard decisions again.

 I still wasn’t ready to face my family and I removed the headscarf upon arrival.
 I still dressed modestly, more modestly than I had before I moved.
 My family always questioned why I wore so much clothing.

 Coming from the land of 10,000 lakes means that being on the beach or boating is a part of local culture.
 While all of my friends and family were in their summer clothing, I still covered my arms and legs, and I could never find a good answer to all of their questions.